notstrange13/Photography-Showcase/readme.md

-# 📸 Photography Portfolio Website
+# 📸 Sight of a Being

 A modern, responsive photography portfolio website to showcase images along with the **story and context behind each photograph**.
 Designed with a minimal dark aesthetic and smooth animations for a premium viewing experience.